Skip to content

 High in the Rockies on the western side of the Continental Divide, the Rio Grande Trail stretches between the ski town of Aspen and Glenwood Springs, famed for its mineral-rich pools of hot spring water.
 Much of the trip is like pedaling through a postcard, with seasonal wildflowers, imposing mountain peaks, richly scented forests of ponderosa pine and the rushing waters of the Roaring Fork River that the trail rarely strays far from.
 A favorite among locals and visitors alike, a popular route is to start in Aspen and ride downhill to the Glenwood Springs terminus, descending more than 2,000 feet over 42 miles, almost all of which are paved.
 A bike-accommodating bus service can bring the weary back to Aspen from several points along the route.

-TRAIL OF THE MONTH: Colorado’s Rio Grande Trail (April 2016)
+Related: Colorado’s Rio Grande Trail

 Galloping Goose Trail